Calling APIs and Webhooks

 1. All requests are made via POST

-3. The body of the POST request contains a property for every Page Variable and User Variable.
-All other text in the "Instructions for Steve" area are ignored.
-You can also include additional static variables in the body in the Skill configuration.
+3. The body of the POST request automatically contains a property for every Page Variable, User Variable and System Variable.
+All other text in the "Instructions" area are ignored.
+If there are static variables in the body that you want to send, you can include them in the Agent configuration.

-Example Instructions: This Skill captures [[leads]] and sends them to a Webhook. [_url][_title]
+Example Instructions: This Agent captures [[leads]] and sends them to a Webhook. [_url][_title]

 The POST body will have the specified property "leads" with the selected text or current page.
 The system variables "_url" and "_title" will also be added.
 All other text is ignored and not sent to the API/Webhook.